Ravi Krishna (actor, born 1989)

-Thota Ravi Krishna is an Indian television actor and director.
-He predominantly works in Telugu television series and shows.
-He is known for Mogali Rekulu (2008-2013), Varudhini Parinayam (2013-2016) and Aame Katha (2019-2021).
+Thota Ravi Krishna is an Indian actor works in Telugu films and television shows.
+He is known for television shows Mogali Rekulu (2008–2013), Varudhini Parinayam (2013–2016) and Aame Katha (2019–2021).
+He has debuted in cinema with a supporting role in Anubhavinchu Raja (2021) and got his breakthrough in Virupaksha (2023).
+He later did lead role in The Birthday Boy (2024).

 Early life

-Ravikrishna was born in Vijayawada.
-After completing his degree, he went to Chennai with an interest in acting and joined as an Assistant Director.
+Ravikrishna was born on 9 June 1989 in Vijayawada, Andhra Pradesh.
+After completing his degree, he went to Chennai with an interest in acting and joined as an assistant director.

 Career

 He started his career as an assistant director in Vijetha of ETV and later came to Hyderabad and worked as an assistant director again.
 Then as a replacement hero at the end of the serial called Bommarillu, he was selected as the lead actor for which he was already working as the assistant director.
 He then acted in a few independent films.

 After a long break, he was selected in the auditions and acted in the popular drama series Mogali Rekulu.
-Then he starred in some Telugu series but became known with the soap opera Varudhini Parinayam and later became well known in the series That Is Mahalakshmi, Srinivasa Kalyanam, Sundarakanda, Bava Maradallu.
+Then he starred in some Telugu TV shows but became known with the soap opera Varudhini Parinayam and later became well known in the series That Is Mahalakshmi, Srinivasa Kalyanam, Sundarakanda, Bava Maradallu.

-He is currently acting in Aame Katha which is airing successfully.
 In 2020, he was affected with Coronavirus disease.